symfony/symfony-docs/book/http_fundamentals.rst

 When someone visits the ``/contact`` page, this route is matched, and the specified controller is executed.
-As you'll learn in the :doc:`routing chapter </book/routing>`, the ``AcmeDemoBundle:Main:contact`` string is a short syntax that points to a specific PHP method ``contactAction`` inside a class called ``MainController``::
+As you'll learn in the :doc:`routing chapter </book/routing>`, the ``AppBundle:Main:contact`` string is a short syntax that points to a specific PHP method ``contactAction`` inside a class called ``MainController``::

     // src/AppBundle/Controller/MainController.php